-It is an overuse injury which was originally seen mostly in soldiers marching long distances carrying heavy weights.
+It is an overuse injury which was seen mostly in soldiers marching long distances carrying heavyweights.
 However, they are also seen in long-distance runners, ballet dancers and sports involving jumping.

 Calcaneal stress fracture treatment

 If a stress fracture is suspected, then complete rest is advised for 6 to 8 weeks.
-Stay off your feet as much as possible and refrain from any weight bearing exercise.
+Stay off your feet as much as possible and refrain from any weight-bearing exercise.
 Use crutches if possible.
 Often injured athletes on crutches get far more sympathy and understanding than those who might hobble around with an injury that is not clearly visible.

-If you have to wear hard soled shoes then use a gel heel pad or cushioning insole to help protect the heel and allow it to rest.
+If you have to wear hard-soled shoes, then use a gel heel pad or cushioning insole to help protect the heel and allow it to rest.

-It is important to maintain fitness with non-weight-bearing activities such as swimming or cycling.
+It is important to maintain fitness with non-weight-bearing activities, such as swimming or cycling.
 See a sports doctor or professional practitioner who can confirm the diagnosis and advise on treatment.